 So, no, giving up wasn’t an option.
 However, he does understand why someone would want to quit.
 The pain associated with cancer could make anyone want to give up, and that’s why it’s so important to find a reason to live and to hold onto that reason for dear life.
 Mike’s reason to keep fighting was his faith that God had more in mind for him to accomplish.
 He had faith in his doctors and believed that they knew what steps and treatments to take to get him well.
 He knew he had to have a positive attitude because of what he had read about stress.
 For Mike, it was all about learning how to stop thinking about how stressed he was and remember how blessed he was instead.
 Mike will tell you; “You either ride life or it rides you.
 It’s your choice to see which one the rider is, and which one is the horse!”

 After working in the Professional sales world and Healthcare industry for 40+ years, it was easy for him to find a new mission in life.
-His new goal is to raise awareness for cancer prevention, educate people about the need for early detection and reducing stress, and to raise funds for cancer research.
+His new goal is to raise awareness for cancer prevention, educate people about the need for early detection and reducing stress, and to consistently support cancer research.
 He wants to see a cure for juvenile cancer in his lifetime!

 About Mike Coy